marvin-g-neu/ood-p2/docs/README.md

   - An abstract class providing common implementations for different game variants, facilitating future extensions with additional rules.

 - **`ClassicalThreeTriosModel`**
   - Implements the classic rules of Three Trios, handling game flow, move validations, and score calculations.
-The readonly version allows the controller and view to interact with the model without modifying its state, currently used by the textual view; we have NOT implemented the readonly version in this homework, but plan to do so in future homeworks as we will supply it to the GUI version of the view.
+The readonly version allows the controller and view to interact with the model without modifying its state; we have NOT implemented the readonly version in this homework, but plan to do so in future homeworks as we will supply it to the GUI version of the view.

 - **`GameState`**
   - An enum representing the possible states of the game, used to transition between different phases within the model.

 - **`PlayerColor`**
-  - An enum representing the possible colors of a player (RED or BLUE). `CardColor` includes an `UNASSIGNED` value to represent cards without a player color.
+  - An enum representing the possible colors of a player (RED or BLUE). `CardColor` includes an `UNASSIGNED` value to represent cards without a player color which is used in our model.card subcomponent.

 #### Subcomponents